Skip to main content

 Master of Science (M.Sc.)

-The Master's degree course in Economic Policy Siegen (MEPS) prepares students for the challenges of an increasingly globalized economy for companies, economic policy and society.
+The Masters program in Economic Policy at the University of Siegen (MEPS) prepares students for the challenges of an increasingly globalized economy for companies, economic policy, and society.

 Studierende am Campus Unteres Schloss

-The Master's degree course in Economic Policy Siegen (MEPS) prepares students for the challenges of an increasingly globalized economy for companies, economic policy and society.
-Students therefore receive a sound education in economic theory and econometric techniques and are enabled to independently analyze practical and politically relevant issues empirically.
-The Master's degree program has a strong international focus and is therefore taught exclusively in English.
-The course begins in the winter semester.
+The Masters program in Economic Policy at the University of Siegen (MEPS) prepares students for the challenges of an increasingly globalized economy for companies, economic policy, and society.
+Through comprehensive training in economic theory and econometric methods, students develop the skills to independently examine real-world and policy-related issues using empirical analysis.
+With a strong international orientation, the program is offered entirely in English and begins each winter semester.

-The MEPS program consists of a small proportion of compulsory courses amounting to 30 credit points, which deal with the teaching of basic economic theories and techniques.
-In addition to the Master's thesis (15 credit points), there is an extensive range of electives to earn the remaining 75 credit points.
-This gives MEPS students the opportunity to design their study program according to their interests and goals.
+The MEPS program includes a core set of required courses worth 30 credit points, providing students with a solid foundation in fundamental economic theories and methods.
+Beyond the Master’s Thesis (15 credit points), students choose from a wide selection of electives to complete the remaining 75 credit points.
+This flexible structure allows students to tailor their studies to their individual interests and career goals.

 • Icon Kalender